TaWald/nnUNet/documentation/setting_up_paths.md

 3) `nnUNet_results`: This specifies where nnU-Net will save the model weights.
 If pretrained models are downloaded, this is where it will save them.

+4) `nnssl_pretrained_models`: *(Mandatory for pre-trained model downloads from Hugging Face)* Specifies where models will be stored when automatically downloading from Hugging Face.
+Alternatively you can also manually pass a path to a local checkpoint instead.

 ### How to set environment variables
 See [here](set_environment_variables.md).